reubenson/midi-archive/README.md

 # midi-archive

-An archive of music on the web before the age of MP3s
+An archive of music on the web before the age of MP3s.
+This is not intended to be an extensive collection, but is instead an archive that exists alongside a [machine learning model](https://github.com/reubenson/midi-archive-lambda) that uses the archive as its corpus.

+## Workflow
+The current process for updating the archive is a bit manual:
+- Run the scraper tool, located in `/scraper`
+- Run the script for tokenizing all the MIDI files, at `/scripts/apply_tokenizer.py`
+- Zip up token json and upload to S3 with `/scripts/deploy_assets.sh`
+- MIDI Archive assets are now ready to be ingested by ML model

 ## Repository Directory Structure
 - I want to store MIDI data in the repo, but keep the filesize of the repo from ballooning too much, so there should be no repetition.